idoerg/epitope_tag/README.md

 You can fetch these files using wget

 ```
+IS THERE WGET IN WINDOWS?
 wget https://raw.githubusercontent.com/henrichung/epitope_tag/main/scripts/install.R
 wget https://raw.githubusercontent.com/henrichung/epitope_tag/main/scripts/single_score.R
 ```

 From the terminal, the scripts can be run as follows.
+WHAT IS A "TERMINAL" ASKED THE BIOLOGIST ON WINDOWS?
 ```
-Rscript install.R # this downloads and creates the blasteable databases for the MSA
+Rscript install.R # this downloads and creates the blasteable  WHAT IS "BALSTEDABLE"?  databases for the MSA
 Rscript single_score "P57102" # replace 'P57102' with the UniprotID for your protein of interest.
 ```

 Additionally, an example `config.R` file is provided to change any of the user-customizeable values during feature scoring.
-The values listed in the example config are the default values used by `epictope`.
+The values listed in the example configURATION are the default values used by `epictope`.
+THAT IS  CONFUSING.